moon250/hyper-v-disabler/README.md

 # Hyper-V Hypervisor enabler / disabler
-This little cli can help you desactivating or activating Hyper-V (HV) Hypervisor, to run a vm with better performances for example.
+This little cli can help you desactivating or activating Hyper-V Hypervisor, to run a vm with better performances for example.

 ## Usage :
 ```